 4) Using the spreadsheet to enter/edit your data

-Click on the spreadsheet button in the tab "DATA" of the sidebar.
+Click on click on the button 'Spreadsheet' in the toolbar (on top of the screen).
 You can paste your information from Excel or any other spreadsheet software.
 Make sure that the date format of your source (the order of year, month and day) matches the selected date format in the chart.

 5) Editing an activity

 Select any activity to edit it.
-Click on its text fields (column 'What?'/'Who?') to rewrite them.
-If the text is too long, break it using the enter key.
+Click on its text fields (column 'Task' in our example) to rewrite them.
 Alternatively, you can also use the sidebar.

 6) Editing a segment (the activity bar that shows its duration)